VatanaChhorn/Covid19-Tracker-Cambodia/README.md

 > It's just learning project.
 Therefore, if the **owner** does not happy with your pictures in this project.

-> Please feel free to email me , I will consider removing them from the project.
+> Please feel free to email me ,I will consider removing them from the project.

 ### Picture of the application

 ![Mock_up_image](https://github.com/VatanaChhorn/Covid19-Tracker-Cambodia/blob/master/MockUP.jpg)

 ### Tasks